Map Tiles

 }).addTo(map);

-MapLibre GL is a community-supported fork of Mapbox GL under the BSD-3-Clause license, which is safe for commercial projects and businesses.
+MapLibre GL is an open-source and community-supported fork of Mapbox GL, released under the permissive BSD-3-Clause license, making it suitable for use in both commercial projects and businesses.

 npm i maplibre-gl

-The library package includes types, so there is no need to install them separately for TypeScript projects.
-You can import MapLibre GL's typings in you files this way:
+You can import MapLibre GL's definitions in you files this way:

 import { LngLatBounds, Map, Marker, Popup } from 'maplibre-gl';